ABE - Agricultural and Biological Eng

 Subject offerings of new and developing areas of knowledge in agricultural and biological engineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated in the same or separate terms if topics vary to a maximum of 16 hours.

-ABE 501 Graduate Research I credit: 1 Hour.
+ABE 501 Graduate Seminar: Foundations of Success credit: 1 Hour.

 ABE 526 Autonomous Systems and Robots credit: 4 Hours.